kelpecosystems/global_kelp_time_series/05_HLM_analysis_code/README.md

 * Minimum three years per dataset (presented in the paper)
 * Minimum three points per dataset

-There are places in the code where one makes choices about which of the above to use
+There are places in the code where one makes choices about which of the above to use.
+Lines 93-95 currently set up which groupings are used.
+Line 174 controls which figures to generate from those groupings.

 ## Contact